colinmorris/colinmorris.github.com/staging/sizeof/index.md

 This is consistent with the general observation that terms from nature have declined over time.
 We generally spend less time making food than our ancestors did, so nuts and spices are less likely to be at the forefront of our minds than golf balls and quarters.
 But this dramatic, steep decline isn't experienced by walnuts or hazelnuts or even the relatively obscure millet seed.

 Another curious aspect here is that nutmeg is treated as a count noun ("a nutmeg") rather than a mass noun ("some nutmeg", "a teaspoon of nutmeg").
-To my ear, this sounds utterly bizarre, though it seems like it's not entirely archaic.
-When referring to the hard spherical things you grate to get nutmeg, the [Wikipedia article](https://en.wikipedia.org/wiki/Nutmeg) alternates between "nutmegs" and "nutmeg seeds". <!--("size of a nutmeg seed" doesn't even appear in the Google ngram data, meaning it hasn't reached the threshold of 40 occurences. "size of a nutmeg" appears 4,500 times) -->

-The [Corpus of Contemporary American English](https://corpus.byu.edu/coca/) turns up 8 hits each for "a nutmeg" and "nutmegs".
+To my ear, this sounds utterly bizarre, though it seems like it's not entirely archaic. <!-- When referring to the hard spherical things you grate to get nutmeg, the [Wikipedia article](https://en.wikipedia.org/wiki/Nutmeg) alternates between "nutmegs" and "nutmeg seeds".--><!--("size of a nutmeg seed" doesn't even appear in the Google ngram data, meaning it hasn't reached the threshold of 40 occurences. "size of a nutmeg" appears 4,500 times) --> The [Corpus of Contemporary American English](https://corpus.byu.edu/coca/) turns up 8 hits each for "a nutmeg" and "nutmegs" (vs. 1700 for "nutmeg").
 For example, this passage from a [2012 Washington Post article](https://www.washingtonpost.com/lifestyle/food/pie-a-la-mcdermott-mode-or-how-to-know-when-dessert-is-done/2012/07/09/gJQAZnp9aW_story.html):

 > Important additions: a squeeze of lemon juice and two — no more — Microplaned swipes of a nutmeg.
 Those go into every fruit pie, she says.